HandsOnDataViz/book/docs/HandsOnDataViz.md

     is to click on blue column names, or format them using their drop-down menus, to make the proper codes appear in double curly brackets, as shown in Figure
-    <a href="#fig:datawrapper-map-tooltip">8.50</a>.
+    <a href="#fig:datawrapper-map-tooltip">8.51</a>.
 Learn more about
     [customizing tooltips from Datawrapper
     Academy](https://academy.datawrapper.de/article/116-how-to-create-useful-tooltips-for-your-maps).

 <img src="images/08-map/datawrapper-map-tooltip.png" alt="To edit tooltips, click the blue column names or use drop-down menus to format the codes." width="600" />
 <p class="caption">
-Figure 8.50: To edit tooltips, click the blue column names or use drop-down menus to format the codes.
+Figure 8.51: To edit tooltips, click the blue column names or use drop-down menus to format the codes.
 </p>

-TODO above: ADD example of how to customize tooltips and add annotations, as reviewer requested here.

 1. Finally, click *Proceed* or advance to the *Publish & Embed* screen to share your work with others.
 Follow the prompts, or the more